LoginRadius/docs/content/guide/phone-login/index.md

 2. To enable the Phone Login method for your application, click the **Add Method** dropdown, and select the **Phone** login method.

-> Note: You will need to be subscribed to the Developer Premium plan to enable this login method.
+> Note: You will need to be subscribed to the **Developer Premium** plan to enable this login method.

 ![alt_text](images/add-phone-method.png "image_tooltip")

-When the login method is successfully enabled, you will see it listed in your table of login methods.
+When the login method is successfully enabled, you will see it listed in your login methods table.

 ### Step 2: Configure Phone Login Templates

-1. Similarly to the Email/Password Login and Passwordless Login methods, you can perform the following actions:
+1. Similarly to the [Email/Password Login](https://lr-developer-docs.netlify.app/guide/emailpassword-login) and [Passwordless Login](https://lr-developer-docs.netlify.app/guide/passwordless-login) methods, you can perform the following actions:

 * Edit templates associated with this login method.